It's Fall BBQ Season! What's Grilling?

 What Type Of Salmon Should You Smoke

 Buy the freshest salmon that you can.
-I buy the largest uncut fillet so I can decide the size of my cuts for the salmon brine and smoker.
-In this recipe, I’m using Atlantic Salmon, which is typically farm-raised, because it’s easily available at most seafood stores.
-My favorite is King (Chinook) salmon, but it’s not always easy to find and you’re also paying quite a bit more.
+I’m using Atlantic Salmon, which is typically farm-raised in this recipe because it’s easily available at most stores.
+I picked up this salmon at Costco.
+My favorite salmon is King (Chinook) salmon, but it’s not always easy to find and you’re also paying quite a bit more.

-Typical questions I get about smoking salmon range from; How long should I smoke salmon?
+Typical questions I get about smoked salmon include: How long should I smoke salmon?
 How to make a brine?
 Wet brine vs Dry brine etc. What wood should I use to smoke salmon?
-The recipe will go over this in detail so it keeps the guesswork out.
+The recipe will go over this in detail to keep the guesswork out.

-Taking the time to smoke your salmon gives it a very distinctive smoky flavor and refined texture.
+Taking the time to smoke your salmon gives it a distinctive smoky flavor and refined texture.
 Enjoy this salmon warm simply on its own (possibly with a squeeze of fresh lemon juice for a bit of acidity,) pair it with cream cheese, cucumbers, or crackers as an appetizer, or layer it cooled on a bagel with cream cheese for breakfast!
-Add a couple of slices of red onion and you’ll have an amazing bagel.
+Add a couple of slices of red onion, and you’ll have a fantastic bagel.
 You could even make a smoked salmon dip.

 Looking for a less traditional recipe for smoked salmon?
 Try our pineapple teriyaki salmon.